mlgig/ts_fall_detection/README.md

 ## Abstract

-Falls pose a significant health risk, particularly for older peo- ple and those with specific medical conditions.
-Therefore, timely fall de- tection is crucial for preventing fall-related complications.
-Existing fall detection methods often have limitations, such as high false alarm rates or reliance on handcrafted features.
-Additionally, most approaches to fall detection are evaluated on simulated falls.
-This paper explores a new fall detection approach leveraging real-world fall data and state-of-the- art time series techniques.
-The proposed method eliminates the need for manual feature engineering and has efficient training times.
-We evaluate our approach on the FARSEEING dataset, a large collection of real- world falls, and two large simulated falls datasets, FallAllD and SisFall.
-Our approach achieves high accuracy (F1 score up to 97.2%).
-Further- more, we investigate the performance of models trained on simulated data and tested on real-world data.
+Falls pose a significant health risk, particularly for older people and those with specific medical conditions.
+Therefore, timely fall detection is crucial for preventing fall-related complications.
+Existing fall detection methods often have high false alarm or false negative rates, and many rely on handcrafted features.
+Additionally, most approaches are evaluated using simulated falls, leading to performance degradation in real-world scenarios.
+This paper explores a new fall detection approach leveraging real-world fall data and state-of-the-art time series techniques.
+The proposed method eliminates the need for manual feature engineering and has efficient runtime.
+Our approach achieves high accuracy, with false alarms and false negatives each as few as one in three days on FARSEEING, a large dataset of real-world falls (mean F1 score: 90.7%).
+We also outperform existing methods on simulated falls datasets, FallAllD and SisFall.
+Furthermore, we investigate the performance of models trained on simulated data and tested on real-world data.
 This research presents a real-time fall detection framework with potential for real-world implementation.

 ## Link to full paper
 You can read the full paper [here](https://www.researchgate.net/publication/382940726_Accurate_and_Efficient_Real-World_Fall_Detection_Using_Time_Series_Techniques) or download [here](paper/Accurate%20and%20Efficient%20Fall%20Detection%20Using%20Time%20Series%20Techniques.pdf).
 All the results can be seen in this repository, summarised in [evaluation.ipynb](evaluation.ipynb).